 “I’ve been a regular at modern barbecue restaurant Burnt Ends for years.
 The chef and owner, Dave Pynt, is an Australian, and when he moved last year to a new site at Dempsey Hill in a former colonial barracks, he asked me to do the interiors.
 It’s architecturally stunning, with lots of Australian inspiration in earthy textures.
 And it’s super fun… exceptional food, but no stiffness or formality.

 “Almost everything on the menu is touched by fire; I particularly love the Alaskan crab leg drenched in garlic and butter sauce.
 It’s a great place for solo diners to perch at the bar and witness the theatre of the open kitchen.

 “The private dining room is a global foodie secret.
 A hidden door leads to a gorgeous space that seats 16 for pure dining indulgence.”

-Earn up to 100,000 bonus Qantas Points" That’s 75,000 bonus Qantas Points when you apply online by 4th April 2023, are approved, and spend $3,000 on your new Card within the first 3 months.
-Plus, an additional 25,000 bonus Qantas Points in your second year upon fee renewal.
+Earn 75,000 bonus Qantas Points* when you apply online by 31 October 2023, are approved, and spend $3,000 on eligible purchases on your new Card within the first 3 months.
 T&Cs apply.
-New Card Members only.
+Available to new American Express Card Members only.

 Ultimate stay: The Capella